 The New Statesman’s ‘Staggers’ blog, for instance, writes: ‘The department is not one of those ring-fenced from cuts, nor is Culture Secretary Maria Miller one of the cabinet militants (dubbed the “National Union of Ministers”) bidding to blunt Osborne’s axe.
 But an answer to this conundrum could be at hand: the DCMS may not exist at all after the review … the option appears to be back on the table.’

-One Response to “DCMS may be scrapped, says shadow culture secretary”
+One Response to “DCMS may be scrapped, says shadow culture minister”

 Leave a Reply